ibexa/documentation-developer/docs/api/extending_the_rest_api.md

 ### Controller

-To create a REST controller, you extend the `ezpublish_rest.controller.base` service, as well as the `EzSystems\EzPlatformRest\Server\Controller` class.
+To create a REST controller, you extend the `ezpublish_rest.controller.base` service, as well as the `Ibexa\Rest\Server\Controller` class.

 First, create a simple controller with a `sayHello()` method that takes a name as an argument.
 It can be, for example, `src/Rest/Controller/DefaultController.php`.